jetdeploy/documentation/docs/source/in-memory-db.md

 - __Type__

-  Choose one of the supported database type and version
+  Choose one of the supported platform type and version

 - __Service name__

   A unique service ident name.
 This name cannot be changed after creation.
 A random string is filled as initial default value

 Click _Next_ button to add few more specifications:

-- __Database name__

-  Choose a database name that will be created on setup

 - __Storage size__